SUMMARY CMI

 How to inject Teriparatide Lupin

-It is a good idea to refer to the user manual each time you inject this medicine.
+- It is a good idea to refer to the Pen User Manual, included at the end of this CMI or inserted in the pack, each time you inject this medicine.

 How long to use Teriparatide Lupin